 If you could get more attention to your tweets on Twitter, would you try it?

-I invited my guest author and friend Trudy from Rendezvous En New York to explain how to get people to click on your links at Twitter by using Twitter cards.
+There are so many advantages to using social media for business, I invited my guest author and friend Trudy from Rendezvous En New York to explain how to get people to click on your links at Twitter by using Twitter cards.

 Using Twitter Cards to Get More Traffic